USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 This directory contains two project directories and one input files directory, in addition to the dbSetup directory described earlier.
 The projects are

-* metExample_wrf/metExample_mpas: MET examples for the WRF and MPAS models
+* metExample_wrf and metExample_mpas: MET examples for the WRF and MPAS models
 * aqExample: an AQ example for the CMAQ model

 In the following subsections, we describe how to run each project.